My Trip

 For visa-free entry, in addition to a valid return ticket, proof of sufficient financial means and, in the case of accommodation in a private residence, a notarised letter of invitation must be presented.

-Information regarding the need for a business travel visa refers to the following travel purposes: visits to customers or suppliers, meetings, research trips, negotiations, visits to trade fairs and exhibitions, participation in professional conferences or seminars.
-For activities beyond those mentioned, different regulations may apply, which can be obtained from a specialized visa service provider or the competent mission abroad.
+The information shown regarding the need for a business/business travel visa relates to the following travel purposes: customer or supplier visits, meetings, research trips, negotiations, visits to trade fairs and exhibitions, participation in professional conferences or seminars.
+Different regulations may apply for other activities, which can be obtained from a specialised visa service provider or the relevant diplomatic mission abroad.

 Entry permit required for stay: No